 Cecil Cove Loop Trail is a 6.7 mile lightly trafficked loop trail located near Jasper, Arkansas that features a river and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
-Dogs are also able to use this trail but must be kept on leash.

 This is a scenic trail that crosses Cecil creek several times, has bluffs, historic homsteads, and old cemetery.